spiralsyzygy/qbCoach/docs/simulation_design_spec.md

 # **3A.
 Core Turn/Deck Constraints (Rules-Aligned)**

 - Deck size: 15 cards per player.
-- Opening hand: draw 5 cards; mulligan allowed once before turn 1 (replace any subset, redraw to 5).
+- Opening hand: draw 5 cards; mulligan allowed once before each side's first turn (replace any subset, redraw to 5).
-- Turn 1: skip the start-of-turn draw; draws begin on turn 2.
+- Each side's first turn: skip the start-of-turn draw; draws begin on that side's second turn.
 - Draw on empty deck: no crash, simply no card drawn.
 - Game end: all 15 tiles occupied **or** two consecutive passes.
 - Hand size: variable; no auto-end on empty deck.